-- The transfer penalty would deprive the person of medical care to the point that the person's life or health would be endangered; or - •□□The transfer penalty would deprive the person of food, clothing, shelter or other necessities of life as shown by the fact that the customer's income is less than or equal to the Federal Poverty Level (FPL).
-See MA615.2 for the 100% FPL income limit.
+- Medical care to the point that the customer's life or health would be endangered; or - Food, clothing, shelter or other necessities of life as shown by the fact that the customer's income is less than or equal to 100% of the Federal Poverty Level (FPL).
+See MA615.2 for the 100% FPL income standard.

-3) Undue hardship is not met
+2) Undue hardship is met